 Coronavirus: Assisted Conception Unit update

-Our main priority remains the safety of patients and staff.
-Therefore, we have put in place measures to maintain social distancing and reduce the number of patients in the clinic through the use of virtual (remote) consultations and by increasing the time between appointments.
+We have a range of safety measures at our hospitals and community sites to prevent the spread of coronavirus (COVID-19) and to keeping you safe including measures put in place to maintain social distancing and to reduce the number of patients in the clinic through the use of telephone or video consultations and by increasing the time between appointments.

-If you have any queries, you can contact us by emailing firstname.lastname@example.org or email@example.com.
+If you have any queries, you can contact us by emailing firstname.lastname@example.org or calling 020 7188 2300.